 - Control who enters your home.
 With a smart electronic lock, you can easily provide access to whoever needs it and then revoke it when they don’t.
 This comes in handy for babysitters, friends, and relatives.

 - Avoid costly rekeying.
-Lose your keys to a mechanical lock and you’re going to be out the cost of rekeying or replacing your lock.
+Lose your keys to a mechanical lock and you’re going to be out the cost of rekeying or replacing your door lock.
 Not the case with a smart electronic lock.
 A few clicks of your mouse and you’re back in business, controlling your home’s access.

 - Operate your door while you’re away from home.
 With a smart electronic lock, you can choose who comes into your home while you’re away and monitor who comes and goes with just the stroke of a button.
 You’ll never get features like these with a mechanical lock.